Should I Purchase a New Build or an Existing House

 More stress and uncertainty

-If you’re building from scratch, you’ll be dealing with a lot of decisions.
-Floor layout, building materials, power outlets, bathroom fixture styles, paint colours, carpet options, just to name a very few!
-This, coupled with uncertainty, almost inevitable delays, and the very real possibility of budget blow outs, can cause a huge amount of stress.
-If you like certainty and keeping things simple, building may not be the way to go.
+If you’re building from scratch, you’ll have to make many decisions—floor layout, building materials, power outlets, bathroom fixture styles, paint colours, and carpet options, to name a few!
+This, coupled with uncertainty, almost inevitable delays, and the very real possibility of budget blowouts, can cause tremendous stress.
+Building may not be the way to go if you like certainty and keeping things simple.

 Cost of living while building

 Depending on how the building contract is structured, you may be required to make progress payments during the building process.
 This means making mortgage payments (at least in part) while still renting or living elsewhere.
-For management of the mortgage process, contact us to find out how we can do this for you.
-As well as managing your mortgage applications, we will make sure you understand what mortgage payments you’ll be required to make throughout the build.
+We can manage the mortgage process for you and ensure you understand what mortgage payments you’ll be required to make throughout the build.
+Contact us to find out more.

-Remember it’s not just the house that needs to be built; the section will likely need to be landscaped.
-This takes a decent wedge of money, even if you do a lot yourself.
-If not budgeted for, a home can be left feeling bare and uninviting.
-Even once it’s landscaped it will take time to look established.
+Remember, not just the house needs to be built; the section will likely need landscaping.
+Even if you do a lot yourself, this will cost a decent amount of money.
+If not budgeted for, a home can feel bare and uninviting.
+Even once it’s landscaped, it will take time to look established.

 More certainty, simpler

-Buying an existing house means you have certainty about the price and settlement/move in date.
-Less decisions need to be made and much less of your time will be taken up making them.
+Buying an existing house means you have certainty about the price and settlement/move-in date.
+Fewer decisions must be made, and much less of your time will be spent making them.
 You won’t start paying a mortgage until the day you take ownership of the property.

 Established property and neighbourhood

 Existing homes are more likely to have an established garden with mature trees and to be part of an established neighbourhood.
-Often buying in sought after and central suburbs means you only have the option of existing homes.
+Buying in sought-after and central suburbs often means you only have the option of existing homes.

 The character aesthetic and lifestyle

-Older existing houses can require a lot of time and money on maintenance and upgrades.
-When looking at buying an established house make sure to get a detailed building inspection.
-This lessons the risk of a nasty surprise down the line and allows you to budget for any known issues.
+Older houses can require much time and money for maintenance and upgrades.
+When looking at buying an established home, make sure to get a detailed building inspection.
+This will prevent nasty surprises down the line and allow you to budget for any known issues.

-These days almost all of us have embraced a more open plan way of living.
-Whoever’s on cooking duty wants to be able to chat to the person sitting in the living room or to watch the news while making a salad.
-Open layouts are very uncommon in older houses, unless significant renovations have been done.
+Nowadays, almost everyone has embraced a more open-plan way of living.
+The cook wants to be able to chat with the person sitting in the living room or watch the news while making a salad.
+However, open layouts are uncommon in older houses unless significant renovations have been done.

 More expensive insurance